 & to locate a word with a character either at the start or at the end of the word, use

 These work in the same way as word boundaries but they are used to lines rather than words.
 To search for a word with the particular character at the start of the line, use

 Another example would be

 This will locate the lines that are starting with digits.
 To search for all the lines that end with a particular character at the end, use

 $ grep “y$” file5

-This will locate all the lines that end with letter y.
+This will locate all the lines that end with the letter y.

 Note:- You can also use this REGEX tester tool from EXTENDSCLASS to check your regex expressions.

-With this we end our tutorial on how to use regex .
+With this, we end our tutorial on how to use basic Regex.
 In the next & final tutorial on regex concepts, we will learn some other advanced regex concepts after which we should be able to create & use regex with ease.
-We will also share some examples of how to use regex properly after we have completed the tutorials on regex concepts .
+We will also share some examples of how to use regex properly after we have completed the tutorials on regex concepts.

 If have any queries/questions regarding this tutorial, please leave them in the comment box below.